ER-95/odin_project/README.md

         ~~~~
     * `align-items` is used for vertical alignment, but when you rotate a container's direction, the `justify-content` property also rotates, so `justify-content` and `align-content` switch functions - **the best way to see this is that `justify-content` applies along the main axis, and `align-items` applies along the cross axis**
     * by default, `flex-direction: row-reverse` only applies on a per row basis - `order` applies throughout the whole container
+    * `order` is `0` by default, if we change an item's order to `1`, ceteris paribus it would move to the end of the container
     * `flex: initial` overrides something inherited like `flex: 1`, so rather than scaling, it lets you set fixed widths
     * applying `margin-left: auto` to something in a container will move it to the right hand side of the container; it will also shift any items after that item in the container
     * `flex: 1` is equivalent to `flex: 1 1 0` which is also equivalent to `flex-grow: 1; flex-shrink: 1; flex-basis: 0`